kjaylee/solforest.card/Level1/Luminomancy Magic/README.md

 ---

-These cards are unique in their own right but are also a part of the broader system of magic with their distinct strengths and weaknesses against other types of magic.
+These cards are unique in their own right but are also a part of the broader Luminomancy system of magic, with their distinct strengths and weaknesses against other types of magic.